kishorekumarsk24/PRODIGY_ML_01/README.md

 This project focuses on predicting house sale prices using a linear regression model.
 The model is trained on the Ames Housing dataset, which contains various features related to residential homes.
 The goal is to build a model that can accurately estimate house prices based on these features.

 2.Dataset
-The dataset used in this project is the Ames Housing dataset, obtained from Kaggle: [Insert Kaggle Dataset Link Here]
+The dataset used in this project is the Ames Housing dataset, obtained from Kaggle  Dataset : - https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data

 3.Libraries Used